Originally published in May 2021. Last updated on March 14, 2025.

-Good-better-best proposals give customers three or more options for HVAC systems.
+Good-better-best proposals give customers three or more options for HVAC systems at different price points.
 But why offer three when you can just sell the best one?

-Proposals with options put your customers in control.
-They let homeowners choose from different levels of efficiency, cost-savings, and service.
+It’s simple—proposals with multiple options put your customers in control.
+They let homeowners choose from different levels of efficiency, cost savings, and service.

 We’ll show how to build good-better-best proposals—even for your most basic services.
 Then, see real examples of these proposals and how to save time making them.